flowchain/flowchain-app/README.md

 WoT/CoAP server is listening at coap://192.168.0.100:8000
 ```

-Flowchain application is listening at the host assigned by ```HOST``` environment variable.
-You can export ```PORT``` to assign listening port as well.
+Flowchain-app is now listening at the host assigned by ```HOST``` environment variable.
+You can also export the ```PORT``` variable to specify the listening port.

 ### Programing IoT device

-This is out of scope of flowchain.
-However, there is an example to show the simplest way to send sensor data to flowchain application via CoAP.
-The following example uses NodeMCU/ESP8266 device and Lua programming language.
+It is out of scope of flowchain-app.
+However, there is an example showing a sample in which send sensor data to flowchain-app over CoAP.
+The following example uses a NodeMCU (aka ESP8266) device with Lua programming language.

 ```
 -- Configure the ESP as a station (client)